Academic Policies

 - Periodic assessments and feedback are provided.

-- Multiple forms of assessment are utilized including, when possible, objective medical knowledge examinations.
+- Multiple forms of assessment are utilized.

 Academic Standing and Progress

-Each student's progress toward achievement of the educational goals and objectives of the School of Medicine is assessed on a regular basis throughout the three-year MD educational program.
+Each student's progress toward achievement of the educational program objectives of the School of Medicine is assessed on a regular basis throughout the three-year MD educational program.
 Advancement to each subsequent Phase of training follows comprehensive assessment of each student's performance in courses within a Phase of the curriculum and is based on each student’s adherence to the school’s technical standards.

 Withdrawals